apua/altair_mat/update_osbp_recipe/README.rst

          needs to know where is the end index of builtins

       #. delete methods are the same when using uri but id

+- Export OSBP recipe can be more simple